 A survey of the political and social history of France from the fall of Napoleon to the divided present with particular emphasis on violence and civil disorder, the peasantry, the Paris Commune, the Dreyfus Affair, the experiences of World War I, and the Vichy era.
 French majors are encouraged to enroll.

-335 Spain and Portugal in the Age of Empires (EU)
+335 Ships and Colonies in the Making of Iberian Europe (EU)

 This course explores the history of Spain and Portugal from the late 15th century to the 18th century.
 It studies the political, military, economic, and cultural factors involved in the formation of their nation-states and empires as well as their competition with other European powers.
 It covers such topics as the integration of regions into central states, the role of the “other” in defining identities, religious reforms and practices, gender relations, the establishment of European communities in America, and the slave trade.